Joaquin Buckley: Ultimate Fighting Championship

 Buckley made his UFC debut against Kevin Holland on August 8, 2020, at UFC Fight Night 174, just one week after picking up a win in LFA.
 He lost the fight via technical knockout in round three.

-A middleweight bout between Abu Azaitar and Joaquin Buckley was expected to take place on October 11, 2020, at UFC Fight Night: Moraes vs. Sandhagen.
+A middleweight bout between Abu Azaitar and Joaquin Buckley was expected to take place on October 11, 2020, at UFC Fight Night 179.
 However, Azaitar pulled out on September 26 due to undisclosed reasons and was replaced by Impa Kasanganay.
 Buckley won the bout via knockout in the second round in spectacular fashion.
 Kasanganay grabbed his foot after Buckley threw a left body kick.
 Buckley then jumped off the trapped leg and connected a spinning back kick to the head, knocking Kasanganay out cold.
 For this knockout, Buckley not only earned the Performance of the Night bonus, but the video of his knockout win went viral on the internet.
 The UFC tweet with the video was the most-liked (359,000), most-retweeted (143,000), and most-viewed (12.8 million) tweet in UFC history.
 The knockout became the UFC's most-watched Instagram video ever with over 17.8 million views.
 Across three tweets, three Instagram posts, four Facebook posts, and a TikTok video, the Buckley knockout video has generated more than 65 million views and 83 million impressions for the UFC.
 Rapper Kanye West even used the footage of the knockout to promote the release of a new song.

 In a quick return to the Octagon, Buckley faced Jordan Wright at UFC 255 on November 21, 2020.
 He won the fight via knockout in round two.
 This win earned him the Performance of the Night award.

 Buckley faced Alessio Di Chirico on January 16, 2021, at UFC on ABC 1.
 He lost the fight in the first round via a head kick knockout.

-Buckley faced Antônio Arroyo on September 18, 2021, at UFC Fight Night: Smith vs. Spann.
+Buckley faced Antônio Arroyo on September 18, 2021, at UFC Fight Night 192.
 He won the fight via knockout in round three.
 This win earned him the Performance of the Night award.

 Buckley was scheduled to face Abdul Razak Alhassan on January 15, 2022, at UFC on ESPN 32.
 However, the pairing was cancelled after Alhassan withdrew for undisclosed reasons and the pair was rescheduled to UFC Fight Night 201.
 Buckley won the fight via split decision.
 Of the 16 media pundits scoring the fight, 7 scored it in favor of Buckley, 8 scored in favor of Alhassan, and 1 scored it a draw.